DCotterill/halixia-hugo/content/ma/track-your-activity-153.md

 Track your walks or runs to see improvements in your health

-You might already be walking or running regularly, a tracking app like MapMyWalk can you help you set goals and stay motivated.
+You might already be walking or running regularly, but a tracking app like MapMyWalk can help you set goals and stay motivated.
 You can also use it to find new popular routes in your area.

-Research has shown that consistently using a fitness tracker, can help motivate you to increase your phyisical activity by making you more accountable to yourself.
-Community and challenge features help mix it up a bit and keep you motivated for longer.
+Research has shown that consistently using a fitness tracker, can help motivate you to increase physical activity by making you more accountable to yourself.
+Community and personal challenge features help to mix things up and keep you motivated for longer.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |